Online Statistical Inference in Decision-Making with Matrix Context: Parameter Inference

 Given the result of Theorem \ref{thm2}, we can thus construct the data-dependent confidence interval for the true parameter $m_T^{(i)}$.
 In particular, at any confidence level $\alpha\in (0,1)$ we can construct the confidence interval

-where $z_{\alpha/2}$ denotes the standard score of normal distribution for the upper $\alpha$-quartile.
+where $z_{\alpha/2}$ denotes the standard score of normal distribution for the upper $\alpha/2$-quantile.
 The whole procedure of conducting the inference for $m_T^{(i)}$ is summarized in Algorithm \ref{alg: online procedure}.
-It is also worth pointing out that due to Corollary \ref{co: the difference}, one can extend the result of Theorem \ref{thm2} to
+It is also worth pointing out that due to Corollary \ref{co: the difference}, we extend the result of Theorem \ref{thm2} to

-which allows us to test the difference in effectiveness across different actions.
-For example, one can conduct hypothesis testing such as \eqref{eq: hype test 2} to test whether a specific feature can impose different effects on the outcome by applying different treatments.
+which allows us to test the difference in effectiveness between the actions.